kantega/storm-twitter-workshop/README.md

 4. Fill in the details.
 You can use dummy values for all required fields.
 5. In the application detail page note the **Consumer key** and **Consumer secret** fields under OAuth settings
 6. Create a new access token at the bottom of the page.
 The **Access token** and **Access token secret** will be shown after a moment.
+7. Either add these tokens to the TwitterFunTopology class or send them as arguments through maven by using ``-Dexec.args="CONSUMER_KEY, CONSUMER_SECRET, ACCESS_TOKEN, ACCESS_TOKEN_SECRET" ``
+8. Test your credentials by running the main class ``mvn compile exec:java -Dexec.classpathScope=compile -Dexec.mainClass=storm.starter.TwitterFunTopology

 ## STEP TWO ##
 ### Storm: My first topology